micronucleus/micronucleus/Readme.txt

       is present on the bus.

 • v2.5 prerelease - January 2021
-    - Huge update by @ArminJo addressing many issues especially for ATTinyCore integration
+    - Huge update by @ArminJo addressing many issues especially for ATTinyCore integration:
+      * Improved exit handling for USB_CFG_PULLUP_IOPORTNAME and LED_MODE != ACTIVE_LOW
+      * Convert ISR into function and optimized CRC handling to save further bytes
+      * added code for FAST_EXIT_NO_USB_MS and START_WITHOUT_PULLUP
+      * different MCUSR handling for SAVE_MCUSR
+      * end with usbDeviceConnect(); or usbDeviceDisconnect(); or USBDDR = 0; instead of initHardware();
+      * Remove redundant code in usbdriver to reduce code size.
+    - Automated build system for the command line tool using Gitgub actions thanks to @quinot
+    - Static binaries for MacOS and linux command line tool.
+Thanks @stonehippo
+    - Increase available use program size by 64 bytes for most implementations
     - Cumulative minor fixed contributed throughout 2019-2020.
 Bit thanks to everyone!
-    - Automated build system for the command line tool using Gitgub actions thanks to @quinot
-    - renamed old USB_INTR_VECTOR name to USB_handler since it is no vector any more
-    - split initHardware() to inactivate Watchdog() and reconnectAndInitUSB()
-    - end with usbDeviceConnect(); or usbDeviceDisconnect(); or USBDDR = 0; instead of initHardware();
-    - improved exit handling for USB_CFG_PULLUP_IOPORTNAME and LED_MODE != ACTIVE_LOW
-    - added code for FAST_EXIT_NO_USB_MS and START_WITHOUT_PULLUP
-    - different MCUSR handling for SAVE_MCUSR

 Credits
 =======